What to Do About a Home Inspection that Failed to Disclose a Major Termite Infestation

 If you or a family member purchased a home with termites after relying on an inaccurate inspection, you should contact an experienced termite damage attorney.
 At Whitney, LLP, our termite damage lawyers will help you pursue a claim against a house inspector that did not perform their duty properly.

 A termite infestation can be hazardous to anyone living in a home with severe termite damage.
 Our lawyers will help you pursue the compensation you deserve for the damage to your home.
-To schedule a free legal consultation, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation, call Whitney, LLP at (410) 583-8000, or contact us online.